roman-bezusiak/Figures-project/README.md

 ![Initial state](TUI_initial_state.png)

 6. The program will be showing the figure during some period of time and then it will go back to the initial state, asking for further instructions.
-The period of time depends on the **RES_DELAY** constant value ( seconds ) in the _output.h_ file.
+The period of time depends on the **RES_DELAY** constant value ( default: 3 seconds ) in the
+	_output.h_ file.

 ![Active state](TUI_active_state.png)